stablekernel/kubernetes/README.md

 kubectl apply -f k8s/tasks/migration-upgrade-bare-pod.yaml
 ```

-Ensure this task completed by running `kubectl get pod -n my-app db-upgrade-job`.
+Ensure this task completed by running `kubectl get pod -n <app-name> db-upgrade-job`.
 Once it has completed, delete it:

 ```
-kubectl delete pod -n my-app db-upgrade-job
+kubectl delete pod -n <app-name> db-upgrade-job
 ```

 If using `ManagedAuth`, replace the template variables in `tasks/add-auth-client-bare-pod.yaml`.
 Apply this file, check it for completion, and delete it.
 Repeat for each client ID.